AliOraei78/EmployeeManagementSystem/README.md

 1. Clone the repository.
 2. Open `EmployeeManagementSystem.sln` in Visual Studio.
 3. Set `EmployeeManagementConsole` as startup project.
-4. Run (Ctrl+F5) â€“ observe polymorphic behavior, salary calculation, decoration, and logging.
+4. Run (Ctrl+F5) – observe polymorphic behavior, salary calculation, decoration, and logging.

 ## Why This Project?
 Perfect for discussing OOP, SOLID, and design patterns.

-Built with .NET 10 â€“ December 2025
+Built with .NET 10 – December 2025